 Please note this technique is though fast but will only give you a rough idea of the page count as there are often times when google does not or cannot index all of the pages on a website.
 It only lists the number of pages that have been indexed and are available on the search results.

 Pagination links are the simplest ways to find the total number of pages on a website.
 These links point to a sequence of connected pages or posts and help you browse the list of published content on a website.
 You can use the pagination links to get an idea of how many posts or total pages there are on a website.
 These links give you an exact number of pages but make sure to use the pagination on the index or home page as category filters limit the posts.

 When you first visit a website, check to see if there's a pagination link, something as shown above.
 Now, count the number of published posts on the first page.
 Suppose there are 10 posts per page, now keep navigating until the end of the pagination.
 Once done just multiply the number of posts per page to the length of pagination links.
-You get the total number of published posts or article pages on a website.
+You then get the total number of published posts or article pages on a website.

 Some websites have complex navigational structures with the same posts appearing within different categories and so it may not be easy to find the actual page count.
 In that case use the following methods.

-To access a sitemap of a website, head over to the website footer and find the link to the XML sitemap or just prefix the primary domain with
+Okay, so to access a sitemap of a website, head over to the website footer and find the link to the XML sitemap or just prefix the primary domain with

 /sitemap.xml or /

 post_sitemap.xml try each of the combination and see what you get.
 Please note that not all websites have sitemaps and some have it on different paths than usual.
 In that case use google's site search as we did earlier but this time add an extra query "sitemap".